zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 # Onboarding a service with the Zowe API Meditation Layer without an onboarding enabler

 This article is one in a series of guides to onboard a REST service with the Zowe API Mediation Layer.
-Onboarding with API ML makes services accessable through the API Gateway and visible in the API Catalog.
+Onboarding with API ML makes services accessible through the API Gateway and visible in the API Catalog.
 Once a service is successfully onboarded, users can see if the service is currently available and accepting requests.

 This guide describes how a REST service can be onboarded with the Zowe API ML independent of the language used to write the service.
-As such, this guide does not describe how to onboard a service with a specific enabler.
+As such, this guide does not describe how to onboard service with a specific enabler.
 Similarly, various Eureka client implementations are not used in this onboarding method.

 **Tip:** If possible, we recommend that you onboard your service using the API ML enabler libraries.
 The approach described in this article should only be used if other methods to onboard your service are not suitable.